scotthmccoy/scotthmccoy.github.io/_posts/2020-01-14-swift-heterogeneous-arrays.md

     🛑 Cannot convert value of type 'AppSetting<Int>' to expected element type 'AppSetting'
     ```

-2. Make the elements explicitly of type `AppSetting<Any>` compiles, but it wipes out the usefulness of generics.
+2. Making the elements explicitly of type `AppSetting<Any>` compiles, but it completely wipes out the usefulness of generics since elements of the array are now explicitly `MyClass<Any>` rather than `MyClass<Int>` or `MyClass<String>`:
     ```
     let firstElem:AppSetting<Any> = AppSetting(1)
     let secondElem:AppSetting<Any> = AppSetting("Foo")
     let arr:[MyClass<Any>] = [firstElem, secondElem]
     ```

-    This wipes out the utility of having MyClass be generic since elements of the array are now explicitly `MyClass<Any>` rather than `MyClass<Int>` or `MyClass<String>`.

-3. Making array of type  `Any` is arguably the most faithful mirror of the typeless JSON array we're trying to mimic, but we'd obviously like *some* kind of type checking:
+3. Making the array of type  `Any` is arguably the most faithful mirror of JSON's typeless arrays but we'd obviously like *some* kind of type checking:
     ```
     let firstElem = AppSetting(1)
     let secondElem = AppSetting("Foo")
     let arr:[Any] = [firstElem, secondElem]
     ```

-So what's the nost elegant way to get an array of mixed types, but with some type checking?
+So what's the nost elegant way to get heterogenous array but still have some type checking?

 ## Solutions

+1. Inheritance
+    Make an abstract class with subclasses that explicitly expose a value of the the type they handle.

+    ```
+    let arr:[AbstractSetting] = [StringSetting("Foo"), IntSetting(1)]
+    ```

+2. Dummy Protocol

-1. Create a dummy protocol `AppSettingProtocol` which `AppSetting` conforms to and then make a `[AppSettingProtocol]` array, essentially *obscuring* the `AppSetting<T>` type.
+    Make an `AppSettingProtocol` which `AppSetting` conforms to and make an array of the dummy protocol.
+You essentially obscure the `AppSetting<T>` type, and then conditionally cast the array elements:

     ```
     protocol AppSettingProtocol{}